eShopWorld/devopsflex-telemetry/README.md

 ### Do I just include this package for instrumentation?

-Depends on what time of application you're writting.
+Depends on what type of application you're writting.
 This only includes the [core Application Insights package](https://www.nuget.org/packages/Microsoft.ApplicationInsights/), so if your application can leverage other packages it should also include any of the top level AI packages.
 For example, web applications should also include the